 Tech stocks have had a pretty wild ride in the past 18 months.
 Things began to stabilize earlier this year, even with the biggest wild card of 2019, the U.S.-China trade war.
-And now, even that dark cloud seems to be lifting.
+And just as that dark cloud appeared to be lifting, the coronavirus tanked markets and ushered in what could be a major economic slowdown.

 Best Tech Stocks to Buy: Lattice Semiconductor (LSCC)